Solitaryo/react-redux-example/README.md

 [Flux Architecture](https://facebook.github.io/flux/docs/in-depth-overview.html#content)

 > Using this idea as a base, we have a Redux folder, everything about Redux goes inside.
 We have 3 more folders, actions, api and reducers.
-Inside API we have the files to call to the API, so we use that files inside Actions, the Actions are the ones that we call in the views, when an action works correctly (or incorrectly) we send that data to the reducers, we havce a reducer folders for that.
+Inside API we have the files to call to the API, so we use that files inside Actions, the Actions are the ones that we call in the views, when an action works correctly (or incorrectly) we send that data to the reducers, we have a reducer folders for that.
 We need our RootReducer, and we need to create a Reducer for every Model or object abstraction we have, in this case we are calling Recipes, so we have our RecipeRducer, we use that RecipeReducer and use it inside our RootReducer.
 A lot of people creates a store file to call our RootReducer, but I think it doesn´t make sense, we can do it right here and just export the STORE.
 So after we combine our reducers and create the store, we exported it so we can use it in our app, calling it inside the index.js file.
 We are using Redux-thunk as you can see, why?, because we can return functions instead of just plain actions, so it´s way easier to implement our api calls.